CANDY KITCHEN’S HISTORY

 OUR CO-FOUNDER ~ Barbara Berge was rescuing wolf-dogs in Albuquerque when she met Jacque in June of 1992.
 At that time, Jacque and Barbara found themselves involved in a common rescue of a wolf-dog named Sable.
 Realizing they shared a dream of starting a wolf-dog rescue and saving even more lives, Barbara moved to Candy Kitchen in 1993.
 Over ten years, Barbara worked tirelessly to help Jacque transform her budding rescue into a fully operational non-profit organization.
 Barbara retired in 2003 when she knew she could leave her labor of love in good hands.

 OUR EXECUTIVE DIRECTOR ~ In October 2003, Barbara and Jacque were ready for retirement.
 The Education Director, Leyton Cougar, was the perfect choice to take over the position of Executive Director.
 Under his leadership, Candy Kitchen Rescue began the transformation into Wild Spirit Wolf Sanctuary.
 Thanks to Leyton’s vision, charisma, and dedication, WSWS has evolved into an internationally renowned sanctuary.
-We’ve expanded to provide sanctuary to many different canids, including wolves, wolf-dogs, coyotes, New Guinea singing dogs, Australian dingoes, domestic dogs, and a little red fox.
+We’ve expanded to provide sanctuary to many different canids, including wolves, wolf-dogs, coyotes, New Guinea singing dogs, Australian dingoes, and foxes.